dhellmann/pymotw-3/source/bz2/index.rst

     :literal:
     :start-after: #end_pymotw_header

-The lines should end in a newline character, like when writing to a regular file.
+The lines should end in a newline character, as when writing to a regular file.

 .. {{{cog